high-dimensional/biobank-megamodeller/README.md

 ![data_utility](assets/data_utility.jpg)
 **Domain-specific effects.** Linear mixed-effects models for predicting out of sample performance (balanced accuracy or R2, where applicable) from structural imaging, functional imaging, and non-imaging domain feature sets.
 Shown are coefficient plots for models whose targets are A) constitutional, B) psychology, C) disease, and D) serology.
 Inputs with coefficients whose values are positive are associated with increase model performance (advantageous), whilst features with negative coefficients are associated with weaker performance (detrimental).
 Asterisks stipulate statistical significance as per standard convention: * denotes p<0.05; ** denotes p<0.01; *** denotes p<0.001.
+Code for this analysis is available [here](code/ModelComparison.R)